aquova/chip8-book/src/methods.md

 ## Timer Tick

 The Chip-8 specification also mentions two special purpose *timers*, the Delay Timer and the Sound Timer.
 While the `tick` function operates once every CPU cycle, these timers are modified instead once every frame, and thus need to be handled in a separate function.
 Their behavior is rather simple, every frame both decrease by one.
 If the Sound Timer is set to one, the system will emit a 'beep' noise.
-If they ever hit zero, they do not automatically reset, they will remain at zero until the game manually resets them to some value.
+If the timers ever hit zero, they do not automatically reset; they will remain at zero until the game manually resets them to some value.

 ```rust
 pub fn tick_timers(&mut self) {